 Before doing anything else, you must decide what the purpose of your event is.
-Is this truly a fundraising event?
+Here are a few questions: Is this truly a fundraising event?
 Or does it have other goals?
-Perhaps your organization may be hoping to raise money at the event, but the main function of the event is to gain publicity, or reach out to a new network.
+Perhaps your organization may be hoping to raise money at the charity event, but the main function of the event is to gain publicity, or reach out to a new network.
+Does this fit into a larger effort or campaign?
+Are you focused on a large crowd of friends who don’t know much about your cause or a smaller group of familiar supporters and likely donors?
 Many charitable events have more than one goal.
-Figuring out the details for your event will depend on knowing what goals you are trying to achieve.
+Figuring out the details for your charity event will depend on knowing what goals you are trying to achieve.

 2. Fundraising Goal:

 Every fundraising event plan should contain a complete budget listing all of the expenses that will be required to hold the event.
-Your budget should include staff, invitations, space rental, catering, entertainment, transportation, security, utilities, and anything else that will be required to make the event a success.
-Your budget should take into account your fundraising goal, ensuring that you raise that amount above and beyond all expenses.
+The cost of an in-person event can increase steadily as the number of attendees goes up.
+Hosting a virtual event can help keep food, space, and materials costs from getting out of control and allows for a lower registration fee.
+Your budget should include staff, print materials, space rental, catering, entertainment, transportation, security, utilities, and anything else that will be required to make the event a success.
+Your budget should take into account your fundraising goal, ensuring that you raise an amount of funds above and beyond all expenses.
 Be sure to leave a little extra room in your budget for unforeseen costs.

 As part of your fundraising efforts, your event will most likely have a “host committee” and one or more “host committee chairpersons.”
-These people are responsible for contributing substantial amounts to the event and encouraging others to do the same.
-The host committee is generally composed of wealthy donors, business leaders, or local celebrities.
-The host committee and chairpersons are not responsible for actually running the event, but are integral to ensuring that you reach your fundraising goals.
+These people are responsible for contributing substantial amounts to the event and encouraging other attendees to do the same.
+The host committee is generally composed of wealthy donors, leaders of local businesses, or local celebrities.
+The host committee and chairpersons are not responsible for actually running the event, but are integral to ensuring that you reach your guest and fundraising goals.
+The host committee helps with peer to peer fundraising and follow-up.

 6. Set – Up: